Bachelor of Arts and Bachelor of General Studies in Speech-Language-Hearing

 - A grade-point average at graduation of at least 3.5 in the major.

-- Completion of 6 to 8 credit hours in SPLH 498 Departmental Honors Research.
+- Completion of 6 to 8 credit hours in SPLH 498 Departmental Honors Research or other eligible courses.
 Students work under the direction of a faculty member.
 Students may change areas of interest or faculty supervisors at the beginning of a semester with the consent of the honors coordinator.
-In the final semester of SPLH 498 enrollment, students also must complete a written report or public oral presentation detailing the purpose, methods, results, and impact of the research.
+In the final semester of SPLH 498 enrollment, students also must complete a public oral presentation or a written report detailing the purpose, methods, results, and impact of the research.
 Academic credit but no honors designation is given to students who meet the requirements for any semester but do not complete all requirements for departmental honors.